 Still, the aviation industry has a strong track record of overcoming similar barriers.
 What once seemed futuristic, radar, GPS, fly-by-wire, is now everyday reality.
 5G is on the same path.

 5G is not about ticking the “faster internet” box.
-It is about creating a fully connected aviation ecosystem, where aircraft, airports, passengers and emerging technologies like drones and air taxis are seamlessly linked in real time.
+It is about creating a fully connected aviation ecosystem, where aircraft, airports, passengers, and emerging technologies like drones and air taxis are seamlessly linked in real time.
+Sustainable Airport Infrastructure Maintenance and Development ensures these systems operate reliably and efficiently, maximizing the benefits of 5G.

 This is more than a network upgrade.
 It is a foundational disruptor, the backbone of aviation’s next era.
 For those who embrace it, the runway is clear for safer, smarter, more efficient and more customer-centric skies.